clavalle-pts/ux-playbook/Charter/design-charter.md

-# TEAMS Design Charter (Styleguide & Development Process Methodology)
+# TEAMS Design Charter (Style-guide & Development Process Methodology)

 ### Preface
 1. This is an living, evolving document, a guide for all.
 Pull-requests are welcome.